The Anglo-Chinese Flotilla of 1862-63

 The Lay-Osborn flotilla or Vampire fleet

 In 1862 the Taipings had taken Ningbo and Hankou (Wuhan) and the Manchu government knew that a modern navy was vital to defend the low-lying waterways of Jiangsu and Zhejiang.
 The Taiping rebellion had now grown from an irritating group of bandits into a force threatening dynastic overthrow.
 The Qing government was desperate for help while the British, even though they did not comprehend the real strength of the rebellion, had become concerned that Shanghai might fall to the rebels.
-Because Britain remained formally neutral military aid could not give to either side so any help would need to be under U.K. auspices.
+Because Britain had remained neutral in the conflict, military aid should not have been given to one side and not the other.
 Hart under the direction of Prince Gong (1833-98) as Prince Regent wrote to Lay commissioning him to buy ships for the Chinese government.
-Lay, still on sick leave in the U.K., engaged Captain Sherard Osborn to command the ships, recruit British seamen and sail them to China.
+Lay, still on sick leave in the UK, engaged Captain Sherard Osborn to command the ships, recruit British seamen and sail them to China.

 Qing dynasty, Beijing, boat, Cixi